Here’s What It Cost To Live In The Sioux Empire In The 1980’s

 OK, enough fun and goofing around, we need to get gas.
 Remember when a twenty would fill 'er up?
 Well, in the 80's you'd spend about $1.12 for a gallon, maybe a little more or less depending on what year it is.
 And if you wanted to keep up with what's going on, a newspaper would run ya about 40 cents (Oh c'mon, you remember newspapers!).

 Wow, that beautiful new home over there is a sweet deal at just under a hundred grand.
-And believe it or not, if you adjust things for inflation, milk and eggs were actually cheaper back in the day than they are now.
-So pick some up on your way back home to 2019.
+And if you adjust things for inflation, milk and eggs were cheaper back in the day than they are now.
+So pick some up on your way back home to 2021

 The 1980's.
 Seems like day before yesterday.
 But it's been a wee bit longer ago than that.